 What are Transition Services?

-- Serve as a bridge from K-12 education to post-school/adult life.
+- Designed to serve as a bridge from K-12 education to post-school/adult life.

-- Provide community-based programming with a focus on connections to adult services, supported employment, and/or alternative or inclusive education opportunities.
+- Provide services with a focus on connections to adult services, community engagement, supported employment, and/or alternative or inclusive education opportunities.

 - Clearly identify programming with specialized instruction and activity objectives aligned with individual students’ transition needs and goals.

-- Provide flexibility for school and community experiences based on individual preferences, interests, strengths and needs aligned with postsecondary goals.
+- Build independent living skills by providing flexibility between school and community experiences based on individual preferences, interests, strengths and needs aligned with postsecondary goals.

 Transition Services ARE NOT: